Welcome to the Northern Midlands Council - Councillor Induction Program.

 The sustainable competitive business advantages of the Northern Midlands municipality include:

 Northern Midlands Council has developed the precinct which is adjacent and surrounding Launceston Airport – the largest freight operation in Tasmania.
 Many companies have already identified and taken advantage of TRANSlink’s strategic location and its user-friendly planning scheme, and highly competitive rating and fees schedule.

 The Northern Midlands Business Association (NMBA) was formed in 1999 and works to promote economic development in the Northern Midlands through the fostering, promotion and development of local businesses.

-The Heritage Highway – Tourism Region Tasmania showcases the region surrounding Tasmania’s first main road including many areas of the Northern Midlands Council municipality.
+Tasmania's Heritage Highway Tourism Association showcases the region surrounding Tasmania’s first main road.

-Tourism Northern Tasmania (TNT) is the regional tourism organisation for Northern Tasmania, funded by participating councils and Tourism Tasmania.
+Visit Northern Tasmania (VNT) is the regional tourism organisation for Northern Tasmania, funded by participating councils and Tourism Tasmania.